Mercedes-Benz S-CLASS SEDAN 2023 Purpose and Function of Restraint System User Manual

 Information on how the restraint system works

-- In general, the powder released is not hazardous to health but may cause short-term breathing difficulties to persons suffering from as theme or other pulmonary conditions.
-Provided it is safe to do so, leave the vehicle immediately or open the window in order to prevent breathing difficulties.
+• In general, the powder released is not hazardous to health but may cause short-term breathing difficulties to persons suffering from asthma or other pulmonary conditions.
+Provided it is safe to do so, leave the vehicle immediately or open the window to prevent breathing difficulties.

 for example.